zidane1980slab/ardupilot/README.md

 #ArduPilot Project port for Revolution/RevoMini boards#

-* near a half of code is fully rewritten
+* almost all code is fully rewritten
 * external I2C bus moved out from FlexiPort by Soft_I2C driver so we always has at least 3 UARTs
 * added 1 full-functional UART (only for quads) and 1 RX-only UART for DSM satellite receiver on OpLink connector
-* Unlike many other boards, fully implemented registerPeriodicCallback & Co calls
-* implemented register_io_process via simple cooperative multitasking
 * added buzzer support
 * stack now in CCM memory
-* PPM and PWM inputs works via Timer's driver handlers
-* added DSM and SBUS parsing on PPM input
-* high-frequency (8kHz) advanced scheduler, common for all needs, capable to use semaphores with (optional) performance statistics
+* PPM inputs can be used for SBUS, DSM and SUMD protocols
 * all hardware description tables are now 'const' and locates in flash
-* more reliable reset for I2C bus on hangups
-* all drivers support set_retries()
-* all delays - even microseconds - are very presize by using hardware clock counter (DWT_CYCCNT) in free-running mode
 * separated USB and UART drivers
 * new SoftwareSerial driver based on ST appnote
-* now it uses MPU6000 DRDY output
+* now it uses MPU6000 DRDY output for interrupts
 * removed all compiler's warnings
 * ported and slightly altered bootloader to support flashing and start firmware automatically at addresses 8010000 and 8020000
   (2 low 16k flash pages are used to emulate EEPROM)
 * EEPROM emulation altered to ensure the reliability of data storage at power failures
 * optimized EEPROM usage by changing from 1-byte to 2-byte writes
-* all internal calls use static private methods
-* removed unused files from "wirish" folder
-* added support for baro MS5611 on external I2C
+* added support for all known baros on external I2C
-* micros() call uses 32-bit hardware timer instead of systick_micros()
 * added translation layer between system PWM_MODES and board's PWM_MODES
-* added initial support for DMA
-* added support for all timers
 * supported reboot to DFU mode (via "reboot to PX4 bootloader" in MP)
 * after any Fault or Panic() automatically reboots to DFU mode
-* diversity on RC_Input
+* diversity on RC_Input - 2 PPM inputs
-* reverted idiotic mainline change in Periodic interface
-* all used drivers altered to use "reschedule me" HAL feature
-* added usage for Compass' DataReady pin
 * unified exception handling
 * added ability to bind Spectrum satellite without managed 3.3 DC-DC (requires short power off)
 * added support for Arduino32 reset sequence - negative DTR edge on 1200 baud or '1eaf' packet with high DTR